Laura Scott, MBACP, DiRC, LLB, DipLP

 This no-obligation initial telephone call allows us to explore the kind of help you are seeking and the kind of help I am able to offer.

 If after the initial conversation we decide to continue, we then agree a way forward.
+There is no set number of sessions.
 Ongoing counselling sessions are 50 minutes from the agreed start time and are usually most effective if held weekly at the same time.
 I suggest a review of goals and progress after every six weeks.